-With support from the United States Agency for International Development (USAID) and the Swedish International Development Cooperation Agency (Sida), in 2021, the International Foundation for Electoral Systems (IFES) launched ElectionJudgments.org, a curated global database that makes judicial decisions on election cases of all types more transparent and accessible.
+With support from the United States Agency for International Development (USAID), in 2021, the International Foundation for Electoral Systems (IFES) launched ElectionJudgments.org, a curated global database that makes judicial decisions on election cases of all types more transparent and accessible.
 It is a resource for judges, election professionals, policymakers, and researchers who are working to resolve disputes and prevent violations to promote more credible elections around the world.

-To facilitate the exchange of sound precedents across jurisdictions, IFES has used this database to conduct an initial analysis of critical judgments on a variety of topics, presented in an Election Case Law Analysis Series.
+To facilitate the exchange of sound precedents across jurisdictions, IFES has used this database to conduct an initial analysis of critical judgments on a variety of topics, presented in an Election Case Law Analysis Series, which has been developed thanks to the support of the Swedish International Development Cooperation Agency (Sida).
 This paper is the third in this series, focused on the resolution of electoral disputes that concern the use of election technology.
 Prior issues in the series are below: